 Multispecialty Interdisciplinary Clinics (MSICs) are clinics where members can see specialists all at one location and sometimes at the same appointment.

-There are currently four MSICs in Arizona.
+There are four MSICs in Arizona.
 They are located in Flagstaff, Phoenix, Tucson, and Yuma.
-Services available at these MSICs include, but are not limited to, family practice, physical and occupational therapy, speech, audiology, plastic surgery, cardiology, gastroenterology, orthopedics, and neurology.
+Services available at these MSICs include, but are not limited to: